Rory Stewart

 After May resigned, Stewart stood as a candidate to be Leader of the Conservative Party and Prime Minister of the United Kingdom in the 2019 leadership contest.
 His campaign was defined by unorthodox use of social media and opposition to a no-deal Brexit.
 He stated at the beginning of his campaign that he would not serve under Boris Johnson.
 When Johnson became prime minister in July 2019, Stewart resigned from the cabinet.
 In September 2019, Stewart had the Conservative Whip removed after voting to delay the UK's exit from the European Union.
 In October 2019, Stewart resigned from the Conservative Party and stood down as an MP at the 2019 general election.
 He announced he would stand as an independent in the London mayoral election, but withdrew in May 2020 on the grounds of it being postponed to 2021 due to the COVID pandemic.

 Stewart was the president of GiveDirectly from 2022 to 2023 and a visiting fellow at Yale Jackson from 2020 to 2022.
-In 2023 he published a book, Politics on the Edge.
+In 2023 he published a memoir, Politics on the Edge, in which he describes his career as an MP.

 Early life and education

 Roderick James Nugent Stewart was born in 1973 in Hong Kong, then under British rule, the son of Brian Stewart and his wife, Sally Elizabeth Acland Nugent (née Rose).
 His family is from Broich House (built in 1770), near Crieff in Perth and Kinross, Scotland.
 Stewart's father was a colonial official and diplomat who, in the 1970s, was reportedly a candidate to become the Chief of the UK's Secret Intelligence Service or MI6.
 Stewart's maternal grandfather was Jewish.
 His younger sister has Down syndrome.

 Stewart spent his early years in South Kensington, London, before his family moved to Malaysia and then back to Hong Kong.
 He returned to Britain for boarding school from Malaysia at the age of 8, being educated at the Dragon School, in Oxford, and Eton College.

 He was taught martial arts and fencing by his father in Hyde Park.
 As a teenager, he was a member of the Labour Party.
 During his gap year in 1991, he served a short service limited commission in the Black Watch for five months as second lieutenant on probation.

-He read history at Balliol College, Oxford.
+He read history at Balliol College, Oxford, before switching to philosophy, politics, and economics (PPE).
 While a student at Oxford, Stewart was a private tutor to Prince William and Prince Harry during the summer.
 He attended a single meeting of the Bullingdon Club before resigning after witnessing the behaviour of other members.